I am a senior citizen that is interested in travel and in casinos and in horse racing.

 I'm never really sure how Sharon has done on the video poker machines she's played but the games offered at Sam's Town were of a denomination and type that she enjoyed playing them.
 So, she spent quite a bit of time in the casino.
-I know that she is very careful to keep her "gambling money" from a couple other stashes in her purse and I think that bankroll got bigger this time.
+I know that she is very careful to keep her "gambling money" from a couple of other stashes in her purse and I think that her bankroll got bigger this time.

 As I said, I won a few dollars at blackjack.
 It happened that I also won a few at video poker even though I didn't play the best percentage games they had.
-My total winnings at Sam's Town was around $50.
+My total winnings at Sam's Town were around $50.
 Enough money to get me started at the next casino.

 Down the Road a Little Piece

-Before leaving on this extended trip, I had called our next stop—Fitzgerald's—to let them know we wanted to stop there for a couple nights.
+Before leaving on this extended trip, I had called our next stop—Fitzgerald's—to let them know we wanted to stop there for a couple of nights.
 They were glad to give us a complimentary room while we were there.